Powered By Blogger

 "If when a man leaves his earthly body he is in the silence of Yoga and, closing the doors of the soul, he keeps the mind in his heart, and places in the head the breath of life, and remembering me he utters OM, the eternal WORD of Brahman, he goes to the Path Supreme."
 (Gita)

 The Seat of the Soul, Third Eye Center: "The soul is pure and therefore, by nature, still.
 Due to stillness, the soul is eternal.
 Lord Krishna advises that the mind should be connected to the soul.
 Self-realization is the objective and the goal of all human life.
 But where can we obtain this goal?
 The answer is within one's heart.
 By 'heart' is not meant the physical heart, but rather the heart of the inner Self.
 This is called by the Sants 'the yoga-heart' (innermost Self).
 It is in this space in which the mind is linked to the soul.
-The Sants have described this place with many names such as: 'the sky portal', the 'tenth gate', the 'point', 'window', 'the lotus flower', 'Sushumna', 'Ajna Chakra', 'third eye', 'center of the eyebrows', 'bindu', etc..." -- Swami Vyasanand, NEW BOOK: The Inward Journey of the Soul (Chal Hamsa Nij Desh: O, Swan-Soul Return to Your Abode)
+The Sants have described this place with many names such as: 'the sky portal', the 'tenth gate', the 'point', 'window', 'the lotus flower', 'Sushumna', 'Ajna Chakra', 'third eye', 'center of the eyebrows', 'bindu', etc..." -- Swami Vyasanand: The Inward Journey of the Soul (Chal Hamsa Nij Desh: O, Swan-Soul Return to Your Abode)

 This Sant Mat Radhasoami E-Newsletter explores the poetry, prose, spiritual discourses, books, scriptures, letters, prayers, ahimsa ethics, podcasts, videos, philosophy, cosmology, and history of the Masters from a traditional Indian perspective, and might also include quotes from various world religions in harmony with the Way of the Saints, the Path of the Masters and Mystics, Living Gnosis Now.